 What Is Uveal Melanoma?

 Melanoma is a specific type of cancer that occurs within the cells responsible for producing melanin, the pigment that gives skin its color.
-While this type of cancer is more commonly associated with skin cancer, it can also develop within your eyes, as they also have the same cells that produce melanin.
-This subgenre of melanoma is known as uveal melanoma.
+While melanoma more commonly presents as skin cancer, it can sometimes develop within your eyes, which also have cells that produce melanin.
+This type of melanoma is known as uveal melanoma.

 The majority of uveal melanoma cases form in parts of the eye that you’re unable to see when looking at yourself in a mirror, making it somewhat hard to detect — especially since it rarely causes early signs and symptoms.